Me Him Her: Release

 The film has received mixed reviews from critics, receiving a 50% rating on Rotten Tomatoes.
 The film had its world premiere at the Seattle International Film Festival on June 5, 2015.
+On Metacritic, it has a weighted average score of 39 out of 100, based on 6 critics, indicating "generally unfavorable reviews".

 In January 2016, FilmBuff acquired distribution rights to the film.
 The film was released in a limited release and through video on demand on March 11, 2016.